Parliament of South Africa

-The Parliament of the Republic of South Africa' is South Africa's legislature; under the present Constitution of South Africa, the bicameral Parliament comprises a National Assembly and a National Council of Provinces.
-The current twenty-seventh Parliament was first convened on 22 May 2019.
+The Parliament of the Republic of South Africa is South Africa's legislature.
+It is located in Cape Town; the country's legislative capital.

+Under the present Constitution of South Africa, the bicameral Parliament comprises a National Assembly and a National Council of Provinces.
+The current twenty-eighth Parliament was first convened on 14 June 2024.

 From 1910 to 1994, members of Parliament were elected chiefly by the South African white minority.
 The first elections with universal suffrage were held in 1994.

 Both chambers held their meetings in the Houses of Parliament, Cape Town that were built 1875–1884.
 A fire broke out within the buildings in early January 2022, destroying the session room of the National Assembly.
-The National Assembly will temporarily meet at the Good Hope Chamber.
+It was decided that the National Assembly would temporarily meet at the Good Hope Chamber.

 History

 Before 1910

 The predecessor of the Parliament of South Africa, before the 1910 Union of South Africa, was the bicameral Parliament of the Cape of Good Hope.
 This was composed of the House of Assembly (the lower house) and the Legislative Council (the upper house).

-It dated back to the beginnings of Cape independence in 1853 and was elected according to the multi-racial Cape Qualified Franchise system, whereby suffrage qualifications were applied equally to all males, regardless of race.
+This predecessor dated back to the beginnings of Cape independence in 1853 and was elected according to the multi-racial Cape Qualified Franchise system, whereby suffrage qualifications were applied equally to all males, regardless of race.